activecell/activecell-api/customer/customer.md

 }
 ```

 This will return `201 Created`, with the location of the new customer in the `Location` header along with the current JSON representation of the customer if the creation was a success.
-See the **Get channel* endpoint for more info.
+See the **Get customer** endpoint for more info.

 Update customer